Finding all stable matchings with assignment constraints: Introduction

 \section{Introduction}

-In a two-sided market with workers on one side and firms on the other, a stable matching is an assignment of workers and firms from which neither unilateral deviations nor joint deviations bring benefit.
-The specific environment that we consider in this paper is that of many-to-one two-sided matching markets, and our focus is on {\it stable matchings with assignment constraints}.
+In a two-sided market with workers on one side and firms on the other, a stable matching is an assignment of workers and firms from which joint deviations do not pay.
+In this paper we study many-to-one two-sided matching markets, and our focus is on {\it stable matchings with assignment constraints}.
 These are matchings that require some worker-firm pairs to be included, insist that some other worker-firm pairs are not, and, importantly, are stable.

-Consider a labour market with junior doctors on one side of the market and hospitals on the other.
-Suppose that there is a market designer who is eager for doctor $A$, whose speciality is cardiology, to be matched with one of the four rural hospitals that each wish to fill their open position with a cardiologist.
-The market designer is also keen for doctor $B$, whose speciality is paediatrics, not to be employed at the downtown hospital as the paediatrics department there is already well-staffed.
-Suppose further that these two requirements are ``all that really matter'' to the market designer in that how the remaining market participants are matched is immaterial.
-Naturally the market designer would like to know:\ does there exist a labour market equilibrium (a stable matching) that adheres to these criteria?
+Consider a labour market with junior doctors on one side and hospitals on the other.
+Suppose that there is a market designer who is eager for doctor $A$, whose speciality is cardiology, to be matched with one of the four rural hospitals because each, from the designer's perspective, could use another cardiologist.
+The designer is also keen for doctor $B$, whose speciality is paediatrics, not to be employed at the downtown hospital since the paediatrics department there is already well-staffed.
+Suppose further that these two requirements are ``all that really matter'' to the designer in that how the remaining market participants are matched is immaterial.
+Naturally, the designer would like to know:\ does there exist a labour market equilibrium (i.e., a stable matching) that adheres to these criteria?